t13a/tdrug/README.md

 # tdurl

-`tdurl` is Time-dependent URL redirect generator.
+`tdurl` is a time-dependent URL redirect generator.

 ## Getting Started